v893979/ai_for_impact_rural_edu_ui/README.md

 Eduzone.Pro offers a variety of interactive and engaging tools for students, including:

 * **Virtual Teacher:** Interact with a virtual teacher to get personalized guidance and support.
-* *** This virtual teacher is trained on Grde 7 Mathematics book of Australian Victorian curriculam.
+** This virtual teacher is trained on Grde 7 Mathematics book of Australian Victorian curriculam.
 This virtual teacher uses Vertex AI Conversational Agent as backend
 * **Content Videos:** Access a library of educational videos covering various subjects and topics.
 * **Podcasts:** Listen to and download informative podcasts to learn on the go.
-* *** Teachers can generate podcasts using Notebook LLM and upload them for students to listen / download
+** Teachers can generate podcasts using Notebook LLM and upload them for students to listen / download
 * **Live Virtual Agent:** Chat with a virtual agent trained on the Grade 7 mathematics textbook of the Victorian curriculum to get help with math concepts and problem-solving.
-* *** his virtual agent uses Vertex AI Conversational Agent as backend
+** This virtual agent uses Vertex AI Conversational Agent as backend

 ## For Teachers